IISc-Software-iGEM/bept/README.md

 Bept provides a very nice UI for reading documentation offline in your terminal anytime.
 You can read it with `bept docs`.
 These documentations are also present as it is in [docs](/docs).

 https://github.com/user-attachments/assets/86d8e34a-f898-46f0-891c-f3c47b5acfcb

+You can also read the docs online at [ReadTheDocs](https://bept.readthedocs.io/en/latest/).

 For any queries or issues, feel free to raise an issue in the repository.